madprops/airc/README.md

 This shows a quick overview of what the bot can do.

-There's a global `!config` command.
+There's also a global `!config` command.

 ---